-Edwards, a Jackson, was the representative for Pennsylvania's 4th congressional district from 1825 to 1827.
+Edwards was the representative for Pennsylvania’s 4th congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Dec 1819 to Mar 1827, Edwards missed 156 of 447 roll call votes, which is 34.9%.
 This is much worse than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.